 Or the haz-mat team arrives.

 In all fairness I should admit that the contents, if I knew them, of many products we use today would be just as shocking to a non-chemist like myself.
 Still, this is one recipe I’ll let pass.

 The Dorset Button!
 Not the more common flat disk with thread spokes, but a “high top,” a tiny sphere wrapped in a spider’s web of thread.
 I mentioned in the Love Shirt post that I would explain how I made the buttons for the shirt – a non-documented, unauthenticated version for the directionally challenged: me.
 Believe me, before I finished the trial button, it did look more like a Dorset Knot.
 But I persevered.

 The originals I wanted to copy are pictured above.
 They seemed to be stuffed with a kind of fiber, but the base was a black substance with a greenish-yellow cast and waxy look.
 It had puzzled me for years.
-Then after reading about Dorset Knobs in 50 Heirloom Buttons to Make (you want this book!), I realized they must be made of horn.
+Then after reading more about Dorset knob buttons, I realized the material must be horn.